Welcome to today's edition of the Rush 24-7 podcast.

 It's incredible.

-You gotta understand, folks.
+You got to understand, folks.

-There's nothing in this aggr.
+There's nothing in this immigration reform.

-It's what this is.
+That's what this is.

-And then my analysis will make, as it always does, 100% clear pure sense.
+And then my analysis will make, as it always does, 100% clear, pure sense.

 What are you laughing at in there?

-What is what in the world is so funny?
+What in the world is so funny?

-Well it is a circus.
+Well, it is a circus.

-It is it is a circus.
+It is a circus.

-You got I don't know.
+I don't know.

 We still have people.